House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Makita LC1230

 The Makita LC1230 has a 15-amp motor that produces 1,700 RPM, which is plenty of power for slicing through 2×2 box tubing with ¼-inch wall thickness.
-Whereas most abrasive saws can get hot in a hurry, the carbide-tip toothed blade reduces cutting time and sparks and stays cool.
-In fact, everything about this saw is designed to make your job as effortless as possible—and it succeeds brilliantly.
+Whereas most abrasive saws can get hot in a hurry, the carbide-tip-toothed blade reduces cutting time and sparks and stays cool.
+Everything about this saw is designed to make your job as effortless as possible, and it succeeds brilliantly.

-The marriage of high RPM and toothed blade reveals accurate, quick, and precise cuts, free of burrs.
+The marriage of high RPM and a toothed blade reveals accurate, quick, and precise cuts, free of burrs.
 It comes with a D-shaped handle for easy gripping.
-There’s a lock-off button to prevent accidental starting – a necessary safety feature.
-The toolless adjustments on the fence are well designed and implemented.
+A lock-off button to prevent accidental starting is a necessary safety feature that other models don’t include, but the LC1230 has one.
+The toolless adjustments on the fence are well-designed and implemented.

 Pros